KrzysiekJa/Knowledge-engineering-and-expert-systems/README.md

 ### Legend:
 ```
-1) Sprinkler controller for watering intensity for watering of plants.
+1) Sprinkler controller for watering intensity for watering of plants (Mamdani).
+2) SISO and MISO (Sugeno).
+3) Fuzzy controller that controls the air conditioning in the room based on: air temperature in the room, air temperature outside the room.
 ```

 ### Technology: